 Electing manufacturing corporations are permitted to use a single sales factor method of apportionment to apportion Virginia taxable income.
+This election may be made on an original or an amended return.
 Once a manufacturing corporation makes this election, it generally may neither revoke such election for 3 taxable years nor amend the return on which such election was made to change its method of apportionment.
-The manufacturing company will be required to use the apportionment factor that is effective at the time the modified apportionment method election is made, and any apportionment factor that becomes effective in the first 3 taxable years of the election.